Do you need to file an IRS payment trace for your missing stimulus check?

-Large batches of the third stimulus check have gone out from the IRS over the last month, with the agency making millions of payments to Social Security recipients who receive SSI and SSDI benefits last week.
-Veterans who are nonfilers and receive VA benefits are next in line this week for stimulus check money.
-But if you believe your stimulus check up to $1,400 is running behind schedule, you can track your third payment to see if there are any reasons it might be held up.
+With the IRS sending out weekly waves of the third stimulus check, including for Social Security recipients who receive SSI and SSDI benefits last week and for veterans who receive VA benefits this week, it can be challenging to figure out whether your payment is coming later, if you've been skipped over or if something bigger is holding up your payment for up to $1,400.

-However, if you are beginning to suspect your payment is missing or lost -- say, too much time has passed or the IRS says it sent your money already but you never received it -- you may need to take an extra step.
+Your first step is to track your third payment to see if there is a reason it might be held up.
+But if you suspect there is a bigger problem with your payment and it is missing or somehow lost -- maybe the IRS tracker tool says the agency has sent your money already but you've not received it -- you may want to request that the IRS hunt down the location of your check.
 The same is true if you didn't get all or part of the first and second stimulus checks.
 There are a few ways to track your payment, depending on your situation.
 Some people have to file a Recovery Rebate Credit (even if they don't usually file taxes).
 Others will need to request something called an IRS payment trace.

-Payment trace case 1: The IRS Get My Payment app reports your payment was sent, but you don't have it
+Payment trace case 1: The IRS Get My Payment tracker reports your payment was sent but you don't have it

 The IRS continues to send out the third stimulus check to millions of people, so there's a good chance that if you haven't gotten yours yet, it's in the works.
 You can check the status of your third check using the free IRS tracking tool, called Get My Payment.
 We have full instructions on how to use the Get My Payment tool and the different messages you might see there.
 You need to plug in your Social Security number or Individual Taxpayer Identification Number, date of birth, street address and ZIP or postal code.